Female Fertility Assessment

 A hysteroscopy also uses another fibre-optic device to study the uterine cavity for benign polyps, fibroids, adhesions and any abnormal anatomy.

 If you’re trying to conceive, a simple fertility assessment with TasIVF can give you a clear picture of your reproductive health.
-Just call 03 6224 1808 to find out more and to make an appointment.
+Just call 03 6212 7700 to find out more or complete the form to request an appointment.